FDA Green Lights Marijuana-Based Pharmaceutical Drug

 "The DEA will need to make a different scheduling decision for CBD...because it now has an accepted medical use," he said during a conference call with reporters.

-He says the reclassification is underway now.
+He said the reclassification is underway now.

-Note: An earlier version of this story incorrectly stated that cocaine is classified as a Schedule I drug.
-It is a Schedule II drug.